Apple News: Getting Started

-3) Upload a Logo
+3) Upload a logo

 You now have the option to upload a channel logo and cover image.
 (Note: You can skip this step.)
 Make sure your logo is a PNG file with a minimum size of 256 pixels square.
-The file size limit is 2MB.
+The file size limit is 2 MB.
 Click here for more details about logo specifications.

 You can update your channel logo in the same Settings interface:

-4) Choose a Publishing Format
+4) Choose a publishing format

-Next, you can choose from two different publishing methods: RSS feed (there's no change in user experience, which means you can't use Apple's article format) or the Apple News Format, which optimizes your content for iOS devices.
+Next, you can choose from two different publishing methods: RSS feed (there's no change in user experience, which means you can't use Apple's article format) or the Apple News format, which optimizes your content for iOS devices.

 Please choose Apple News Format.

-5) Submit Articles for Approval
+5) Submit articles for approval

 After you're approved as a publisher, you're required to submit some articles for review.
-To do that, you can either create an article in News Publisher or use your existing content management system (CMS).
+To do this, you can either create an article in News Publisher or use your existing content management system (CMS).